Skip to content

 • Token authentication: Select the checkbox for "Require token authentication" if you want to secure or restrict access to the model by forcing requests to provide an authorization token, which is important for security.
 While selecting it, you can keep the populated Service account name i.e. default-name.

-• Configuration parameters: You can customize the runtime parameters in the Configuration parameters section.
+• Configuration parameters: You can customize the runtime parameters in the Additional serving runtime arguments field.
 You don't need to add any arguments here.

 For our example, set the Model deployment name to mini-llama-demo, and select Serving runtime as vLLM NVIDIA GPU ServingRuntime for KServe.
 Also, ensure that the Deployment mode is set to Advanced - uses Knative Serverless.